CamdenKo/int/SPEC.md

 In this scenario, imagine that the entire backend has been built out (in this case we're not going to do any real API calls for simplicity).
 In addition, a fair number of components have already been created for you.
 Your focus will be on wiring everything together.

+While not _actually_ using the backend, to figure out the shape of the data you will have to look at how the endpoint expects information to be sent.
+Look at `/backend/public_api.py` to glean the information.

 ## Let's Do This

 - `yarn install`